Why Use A Natural Deodorant & How It Works

 Organic Virgin Coconut Oil; Organic Virgin Shea Butter; Organic Cornstarch; Organic Beeswax; Organic Jojoba Oil; Baking Soda; Organic Essential Oils: Lemongrass and Tea Tree; Organic Rosemary Oil Extract

 Remember your body chemistry is unique.
-What works for someone else may not work for you.
-Try each deodorant for a couple weeks, as it takes your body time to adjust.
+Just like using a commercial deodorant, what works for someone else may not work for you.
+Try each natural deodorant for a couple weeks, as it takes your body time to adjust.

 What About Probiotic Deodorants?